 Q6) Can you tell something about the Primary key in SQL and what is its significance?

-Q7) What do you know about the database testing and how it can help getting useful results for the database users?
+Q7) What do you know about database testing and how it can help to get useful results for the database users?

 Q8) Tell something you know about the SQL constraints?